Gérard Longuet

+Gérard Edmond Jacques Longuet ([ʒeʁaʁ lɔ̃ɡɛ]; born 24 February 1946) is a French politician who served as Minister of Defence and Veterans Affairs in the government of Prime Minister François Fillon from 2011 to 2012.
+A member of The Republicans (LR), he represented the Meuse department in the Senate from 2001 to 2011 and again from 2012 to 2023.

 Political career

 Early beginnings

 When he was young, Longuet was part of a far-right movement called Occident.
 In 1968, he wrote the founding charter of the Groupe Union Défense (GUD), a far-right students' union.

 Career in national politics

-Longuet served as a member of the National Assembly for Meuse's (1st constituency) from 1978 to 1981 and from 1988 to 1993.
+Longuet served as a member of the National Assembly for the 1st constituency for Meuse from 1978 to 1981 and again from 1988 to 1993.

 In the government of Prime Minister Jacques Chirac, Longuet first was Secretary of State for Posts and Telecommunications (March–August 1986) before becoming Minister of Posts and Telecommunications (1986–1988).

 From 1990 to 1995, Longuet served as president of the Republican Party (PR).
 During that time, he was also Minister of Industry, Posts and Telecommunications, and Foreign Trade in the government of Prime Minister Édouard Balladur from 1993 until he resigned in 1994.
 Ahead of the 1995 presidential campaign, he supported Balladur as center-right candidate; instead, Jacques Chirac won the party's nomination and later the election.

 On the regional level, Longuet was a regional councillor of Lorraine from 1992 until his resignation in 2010.
 He served as president of the Regional Council of Lorraine from 1992 to 2004.

 From 2009 to 2011, Longuet served as the leader of the Union for a Popular Movement (UMP) in the Senate.